Transcript: Are Dates Good For You?

 Dates are whole foods, but, by weight, are 80% pure sugar.
-Just to put that in perspective.
-Froot loops, are only 40% sugar.
-Half the sugar content of dates—and has fruit-shaped marshmallows, so it’s got to be healthy.
+Just to put that in perspective, Froot Loops are only 40% sugar.
+Half the sugar content of dates—and has fruit-shaped marshmallows—so it’s got to be healthy.
 Straight frosting?
 Only 60% sugar.
-And jellybeans?
+Jelly beans?
 Only 70% sugar.
 Dates: 80%.

 Are dates bad for us?
-Does the sugar and fiber kinda cancel each other out?
+Do the sugar and fiber kind of cancel each other out?
 Or are dates good for us?

-As an aside, one date scored significantly better than the other.
+As an aside, one date scored significantly better than the others.
 They’re both good, but one’s better.
-Medjool or the smaller and sweeter halawi dates?
-Without a doubt, halawi’s better.
+Medjool, or the smaller, sweeter Halawi dates?
+Without a doubt, Halawi is better.